 Witness spectacular bird’s eye view of the world’s tallest mountains onboard flight in/out of Paro.
-Explore city of Paro exploding with colors and tradition and enjoy city tour of the tiny capital - Thimphu.
-Witness Bhutanese culture, tradition and lifestyles and hike to Taktsang Monastery ‘Tiger’s Nest’- one of the most famous monasteries in Bhutan.
+Explore the city of Paro exploding with colors and tradition and enjoy the city tour of the tiny capital - Thimphu.
+Witness Bhutanese culture, tradition, and lifestyles and hike to Taktsang Monastery ‘Tiger’s Nest’- one of the most famous monasteries in Bhutan.

 Day 02: Thimphu Sightseeing – Paro.

 After breakfast drive to visit National Memorial Chorten with its golden spines shining in the sun, its tinkling bells built in honor of third King of Bhutan, Jigme Dorji Wangchuck.
 Institute of Traditional Medicine, where old healing arts such as acupuncture and herbal remedies are still practiced.
 Also visit the Folk Heritage Museum, which is dedicated to connecting people to the Bhutanese rural past through exhibition of items and artifacts used in rural households, Textile Museum, where the art of traditional weaving is still kept alive and preserved through exhibition and has a good collection of old textiles which are rich in its color and design.
 One can also visit the Buddha point one of the biggest statues and Motithang Mini-Zoo (home of the bizarre Takin, the national animal).
 Visit the Weekly Outdoor Market, if it falls on (Friday, Saturday & Sunday), where everyone goes to buy fruits and vegetables, rice, grains, chilies, and other fresh foods.
 The crowded stalls offer many colorful local items such as yak tail dusters, butter tea cups, turquoise from Nepal and Tibet and musical instrument.
 Later drive back to Paro via confluence.
 Dinner and overnight at the hotel.